Wist118/Social-Network-API/README.md

 [ContactMe](#contactme)

 ## Description
-With this project a user can quickly and easily use CRUD methods for `Users`, their `Thoughts`, and `Reactions` to those thoughts.
+With this project a user can quickly and easily use CRUD methods for `Users`, their `Thoughts`, and `Reactions` to those thoughts with the use of MongoDB (NoSQL)

 ## Installation